-Under this law, homeowners are now eligible for up to a $15,000 reduction (beginning in 2016) in their permanent residence’s property valuation.
+Under this law, homeowners are now eligible for up to a $25,000 reduction in their permanent residence’s property valuation.
 If you have owned a home in Maine for 12 months prior to April first, you may apply for this program.
 Forms are available at the Tax Assessor’s office or on the state’s website.

 The residential real estate of residents who are legally blind as determined by the Department of Education Division for the Blind and Visually Impaired may be exempt up to the just value of $4,000.
 Applications for this exemption are available in the Assessor’s Office or on the state’s website.

 As of 2013, the Property Tax and Rent Refund program (‘circuit breaker program’) has been REPEALED by the legislature.
 It has been replaced by a refundable ‘Property Tax Fairness Credit’ that can be claimed on the Maine Individual Income Tax Form.